cpfaff/rbefdata_paper/paper/rbefdata.md

 In this paper we use an already published analysis as a use case to build a workflow that shows the functionalities and inter linkages between the BEF-China data portal and the `rbefdata` package.
-The underlying analysis we use as backbone for our workflow has the following rationale:
+The analysis we use has the following rationale:

 'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macro